 - 1. Turn off the calculator and turn it over with the back facing you. - 2.
-Using a small Phillips screwdriver, remove the one screw from the back cover.

-- 3. Carefully slide off the back cover. - 4.
+Using a small Phillips screwdriver, remove the four screws from the back cover. - 3.
+Carefully pry off the back cover. - 4.
+Using a small Phillips screwdriver, remove the screws from the metal battery cover and lift the cover off the battery. - 5.
 Tip the calculator slightly to remove the battery.